Processing Units

 - Minimal cost of a request is 100 PU.

 - Processing with batch processing API will result in a multiplication factor of 1/3 (only applies if processed tiles are bigger than 10.000 px).
-Thus, three times more data can be processed comparing to process API for the same amount of PUs.
+Thus, three times more data can be processed comparing to Processing API for the same amount of PUs.

 - ** When data is delivered to a bucket in other region within the same system (For example, Copernicus Data Space Ecosystem, AWS) there is additional cost of 0.03 PU per MB of transferred data.